1788 Massachusetts Senate election: Essex

 Exact totals for the Anti-Federalist ticket were not listed.

 Unaffiliated candidates Peter Coffin and John Choate also received votes, but their exact totals are unknown.

-Jonathan Greenleaf was subsequently be elected by the General Court.
+Jonathan Greenleaf was subsequently elected by the General Court.

 Hampshire

 Incumbent Senator David Smead was not re-elected, and his exact vote total is unknown.

 Many other candidates received votes throughout the county, but their exact totals are unknown:

 Bliss and Sexton were subsequently elected by the General Court.

 Lincoln

 Waterman Thomas, Daniel Cony, and Henry Dearborn also received votes, but their exact totals are unknown.

 Since no candidate received a majority of votes cast, the General Court elected Dummer Sewall to the seat.

 Middlesex

 Exact totals for Anti-Federalist ticket are not listed.

 Nathaniel Gorham, William Hunt, John Brooks (Federalist), William Hull, Joseph Curtis, James Winthrop and Elbridge Gerry also received votes, though their exact totals are unknown.

 Plymouth

 Isaac Winslow, Hugh Orr, Joseph Bryant, James Briggs, and Ebenezer White also received votes.